radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 To create entries based on an object class other than group, organizationalUnit, inetOrgPerson, or user, choose the New Entry option.
 When you select the “New Entry” option, you are shown a drop-down list with all object classes available in the RadiantOne LDAP schema.
 Select the object class that the entry should belong to.
 After the object class is selected, enter the RDN in the space provided, and then enter values for the attributes below (all required attributes must have values – required attributes are noted with a “yes” in the “Required?” column).
 Type the value after clicking in the Value column.
     ![An image showing ](Media/Image5.19.jpg)

-    Figure 19: Creating a New Entry
+    <br> Figure 19: Creating a New Entry

 #### New Group